JoshMatthew/genid/README.md

 moment is by using underscore "\_".

 To create your custom id format, just simply add the format as the parameter.
 For instance, <br>
-to create a random id with five numbers I can pass 'nnnnn' to generate five random numbers.
+to create a random id with five numbers I can pass 'nnnnn' to the parameter as an argument to generate five random numbers.

 ```javascript
 console.log(genid("nnnnn"));